Sacking Babachir, Oke not enough, Onaiyekan tells Buhari — Nigeria Today

 By Joseph Erunke

-ABUJA-THE Catholic Archbishop of Abuja, John Cardinal Onaiyekan, has said Monday’s sack of Mr Babachir David Lawal and Ayodele Oke, as Secretary to the Government of the Federation, SGF and Director General of the National Intelligence Agency, NIA, respectively by President Muhammadu Buhari was not enough by the president.
+ABUJA—THE Catholic Archbishop of Abuja, John Cardinal Onaiyekan, has said Monday’s sack of Mr Babachir David Lawal and Ayodele Oke, as Secretary to the Government of the Federation, SGF and Director General of the National Intelligence Agency, NIA, respectively by President Muhammadu Buhari was not enough.

-Reacting to the development in an interview with newsmen, Tuesday, in Abuja the reverred clergyman said having carried out the sack action, what was expected of the president was a follow-up with prosecution and subsequent recovery of what they two men may have carried away from government treasury.
+Reacting to the development in an interview with newsmen, yesterday, in Abuja the reverred clergyman said having carried out the sack action, what was expected of the president was a follow-up with prosecution and subsequent recovery of what the two men may have carried away from the government treasury.

-The Cardinal said not going beyond their sacks would make other people susceptible to temptation of corruption knowing they can only be sacked from their positions after stealing.
+The Cardinal said not going beyond their sacks would make other people susceptible to be tempted of corruption knowing they can only be sacked from their positions after stealing.

 “If nothing is done after that (their sacks), other may think what can be meted to them as punishment for stealing millions is only sack.
 They should also be made to refund the stolen monies if they were found guilty and maybe we can forgive them.”